lli-w-ill/Interview_101/DesignPatterns/README.md

 # SOLID Principle & Design Patterns

-**SOLID Principle** 可以类比 Abstract Data Types (defines the behaviors without the implementation).
+**Design Principle** 可以类比 Abstract Data Types (defines the behaviors without the implementation).

 **Design Patterns** 可以类比 Data Structures (concrete implementation)

+Design Principles (such as SOLID principles) are specifications.
+They allow scalable, maintanable and reusable software architecture.

-SOLID Principles are specifications.
-Design Patterns are concrete implementation.
+Design Patterns are concrete implementatio of design principles and are about how to design the code.

+# 3 Main Design Patterns

+## 1. Creational Patterns

+Creational Patterns are designed for **class instantiation** (class creational patterns and object creational patterns).

+## 2. Structural patterns

+Structural Patterns are designed for class structure (how to increase the functionality of a class).

+## 3. Behavioral Patterns

+Behavioral Patterns are dealing with how to communicate effectiely between given classes.

 # References